n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.quickchart.md

 On this page, you'll find a list of operations the QuickChart node supports and links to more resources.

 !!! note "Examples and templates"
-	For usage examples and templates to help you get started, take a look at n8n's [ActiveCampaign integrations](https://n8n.io/integrations/quickchart/){:target="_blank" .external-link} list.
+	For usage examples and templates to help you get started, take a look at n8n's [QuickChart integrations](https://n8n.io/integrations/quickchart/){:target="_blank" .external-link} list.

 ## Operations